Dogs in distress

 However, there have been notable improvements thanks to the pressure we’ve applied and the awareness we’ve created.
 Local authorities, previously inactive, have now built a shelter that houses 50 dogs, and our influence prompted the government to send a veterinarian who has performed 3,000 spays and neuters over two years.
 This marks a dramatic improvement in local attitudes towards animal welfare.
 The locals have begun taking better care of the animals, and there is openness to further collaboration in the future.

 Yet challenges remain, including the ongoing issues with the chicken factories, whose practices lead to disease among the stray dog population.
-We are considering rebuilding and repairing dog houses that have been destroyed or neglected, with each house costing approximately 100 euros.

 In addition to our local interventions, Network for Animals continues to expose the shocking conditions at the chicken farms, which not only breach Turkish law but also violate international hygiene standards.
 We are lobbying the government to test the toxin levels in the streams and to fulfill their promises of providing humane care to these animals as prescribed under Turkish law.
 Despite the government’s previous promises, the situation requires ongoing attention and action.
 We remain committed to ensuring that these dogs receive the care they deserve and that the local officials uphold their legal obligations.